unparalleled-js/docs-1/connectors/zendesk/ticket-fields.md

     <tr>
       <td>Tags</td>
       <td>
         The tags applied to this ticket.
-You can combine multiple tags with the <code>,</code> separator.
+You can add multiple tags with the <code>,</code> separator.
       </td>
     </tr>
   </tbody>